 Headlight lenses have become progressively translucent blocking significant light energy from vehicle to operate vehicle in a totally safe manner. (incident date and odometer reading not applicable in this case. ) some internet web sites suggest drilling holes in the headlamp fixture to fix problem.
 I believe it is a safety issue and that the manufacturer should stand behind getting the problem resolved.
 This problem is not exclusive to Toyotas as I have observed other brands of vehicles with the same safety problem and may be related specifically to a headlight fixture manufacturer shared by other vehicle manufacturers.
 Thank you for allowing me the opportunity to be heard.

 See all problems of the 2003 Toyota Highlander.

-The vehicle involved was a 2002 Toyota Highlander.
-The vehicle identification number (VIN) is JTEGF21A12_.
 Whenever my vehicle is loaded up the headlights blind oncoming drivers.
 I dread going on vacation with this vehicle.
 Toyota dealer said a fix was not available.
 I tow a 15 ft boat 1200lbs.
 Although the vehicle is rated for 3500lbs towing capacity the headlights when towing blind oncoming traffic I assume to poor suspension design.
-It was 11/23/04 when this headlights issue happened.

 See all problems of the 2002 Toyota Highlander.